patrmiller/rebase/README.md

 # rebase

-all of you rebase are belong to us
+all of your rebase are belong to us

+sentence one

+sentence two

+master branch sentence 1

+master branch sentence 2